nodogsplash/nodogsplash/docs/source/fas.rst

 When FAS is enabled, NDS automatically configures firewall access to the FAS service.

-The FAS service must serve an http splash of its own to replace the NDS splash.html.
+The FAS service must serve a splash page of its own to replace the NDS splash.html.
+For fas_secure_enable "0", "1", and "2" this is enforced as http.
+For fas_secure_enable level "3", it is enforced as https.

 Typically, the FAS service will be written in PHP or any other language that can provide dynamic web content.